Quiz Questions about Singapore

 - SARS

-Explanation: The SARS (Severe Acute Respiratory Syndrome) outbreak in 2003 severely impacted Singapore, with 238 cases and 33 deaths.
+Correct answer: SARSExplanation: The SARS (Severe Acute Respiratory Syndrome) outbreak in 2003 severely impacted Singapore, with 238 cases and 33 deaths.65.
+In 1826, Singapore became part of the ____ along with Penang and Malacca under British control.

 - Federated Malay States